-Under Jacobsen’s baton, The Knights have developed an extensive recording collection, which includes the recently released, critically acclaimed albums Azul, with longtime collaborator Yo-Yo Ma, as well as the Prokofiev Concerto in the Grammy-nominated Gil Shaham album 1930s Violin Concertos.
-The Knights issued three albums for Sony Classical including Jan Vogler and The Knights Experience: Live from New York; New Worlds, and an all Beethoven Album, as well as the “smartly programmed” (National Public Radio) A Second in Silence on the Ancalagon label.
+Under Jacobsen’s baton, The Knights have developed an extensive recording collection, which includes the critically acclaimed albums Azul, with longtime collaborator Yo-Yo Ma, as well as the Prokofiev Concerto in the Grammy-nominated Gil Shaham album 1930s Violin Concertos.
+The Knights issued three albums for Sony Classical including Jan Vogler and The Knights Experience: Live from New York; New Worlds, and an all-Beethoven album, as well as the “smartly programmed” (National Public Radio) A Second in Silence on the Ancalagon label.
 Jacobsen’s first release on Warner Classics was the ground beneath our feet.
 We Are The Knights, a documentary film produced by Thirteen/WNET, premiered in September 2011.

 In December 2012, Jacobsen and his brother Colin were selected from among the nation’s top visual, performing, media, and literary artists to receive a prestigious United States Artists Fellowship.
-Eric splits his time between New York and Orlando.
-He is married to singer-songwriter Aoife O’Donovan and recently become a parent.
+Eric splits his time between New York and Orlando with his wife, singer-songwriter Aoife O’Donovan, and their daughter.

 In 2006 Eric's brother, Colin a violinist, was in residence on NPR's 'Performance Today'.
-It was during this time that Eric and Colin and their long standing friends, Johnny Gandelsman and Nick Cords came together.
-Their strong camaraderie and mutual desire to work in the string quartet medium, led them to form Brooklyn Rider.
-The quartet has been touring together ever since.
-Their collaboration with the Iranian Kemanche master, Kayhan Kalhor inspired their first album 'Silent City'.
+It was during this time that Eric and Colin and their long-standing friends Johnny Gandelsman and Nick Cords came together.
+Their strong camaraderie and mutual desire to work in the string quartet medium led them to form Brooklyn Rider.
+Their collaboration with the Iranian kamancheh master Kayhan Kalhor inspired their first album, 'Silent City'.
 The album includes arrangements and compositions by Mr. Kalhor and Colin Jacobsen.
-Brooklyn Rider's second album 'Passport' is a compilation of Armenian folk songs, arranged tunes and original compositions.
+Mr. Jacobsen appeared on eight subsequent recordings with the groundbreaking group.

-In addition, Mr. Jacobsen has appeared as soloist with the Riverside Orchestra, the New Hampshire Music Festival Orchestra, the Greenwich Village Orchestra, the Lake George Chamber Orchestra and the Woodstock Festival Orchestra.
-The Children's Orchestra Society, and the Mankato Symphony Orchestra.
-He regularly performs at Bargemusic, often playing with Steven Beck, with whom Mr. Jacobsen has collaborated with for 10 years.
+In addition, Mr. Jacobsen has appeared as soloist with the Riverside Orchestra, the New Hampshire Music Festival Orchestra, the Greenwich Village Orchestra, the Lake George Chamber Orchestra and the Woodstock Festival Orchestra, the Children's Orchestra Society, and the Mankato Symphony Orchestra.
+He regularly performs at Bargemusic, often playing with Steven Beck, with whom Mr. Jacobsen has collaborated for over 10 years.

-In May of 2009, Mr Jacobsen led The Knights at the opening of the Dresden 'Musikfestspiele' with soloists Dawn Upshaw and Christina Courtin.
-Mr. Jacobsen is also the cellist in the Mark O'Connor String Quartet performing original works by the great American fiddler.
+In May of 2009, Mr. Jacobsen led The Knights at the opening of the Dresden 'Musikfestspiele' with soloists Dawn Upshaw and Christina Courtin.
+Mr. Jacobsen was also the cellist in the Mark O'Connor String Quartet performing original works by the great American fiddler.

 Mr. Jacobsen is involved in many student projects in universities as well as elementary, middle and high schools.
-He was recently appointed to the cello and chamber music faculty of NYU where he has also conducted the orchestra.
+He has taught on the cello and chamber music faculty of NYU where he also conducted the orchestra.
 Mr. Jacobsen studied at The School for Strings as a youngster and later graduated from The Juilliard School.
-He worked extensively with the late Harvey Shapiro, Joseph Elworthy, and considers Anner Bylsma and Yo Yo Ma instrumental influences in his playing.
+He worked extensively with the late Harvey Shapiro and with Joseph Elworthy, and he also considers Anner Bylsma and Yo-Yo Ma instrumental influences in his playing.

-In the summer time Mr. Jacobsen has toured numorous festivals, including Lucerne and Lincoln Center Out of Doors.
-In 2005 Mr. Jacobsen and the other members of the Brooklyn Rider became the Artistic Directors of The Stillwater Music Festival in Minnesota.
-Colin and Eric Jacobsen are honored to be the Artistic Directors of Musicians for Harmony, an organization dedicated to raising awareness to conflicted areas of the world.
+In the summer time Mr. Jacobsen has appeared at numerous festivals, including Lucerne and Lincoln Center Out of Doors.
+For 10 years, Mr. Jacobsen and the other members of Brooklyn Rider were the Artistic Directors of The Stillwater Music Festival in Minnesota, bringing such artists as Anne-Sofie von Otter, Bela Fleck, Gabriel Kahane, Aoife O’Donovan and others to rural Minnesota.

 Mr. Jacobsen plays a Giovanni Battista Genova cello crafted in Turin 1745